2022 IBA Women's World Boxing Championships

 The 2022 IBA Women's World Boxing Championships (the 12th edition of the championships) was held in Istanbul, Turkey from 8 to 20 May 2022.

-Medal winners were awarded prize money; gold medallists earn $100,000, silver medallists $50,000, and bronze medallists $25,000.
-The overall prize fund was $2.4 million.
+Medal winners received prize money: gold medalists earned $100,000, silver medalists $50,000, and bronze medalists $25,000.
+The total prize fund was $2.4 million.

 The programme was extended from 10 to 12 weight categories.
 Algeria, Kosovo, Lithuania, Mozambique, Spain and Uzbekistan won their first medals at the Women's World Boxing Championships.

 Schedule

 All times are local (UTC+3).